Cray-HPE/docs-csm/operations/kubernetes/Check_for_and_Clear_etcd_Cluster_Alarms.md

 Check for any etcd cluster alarms and clear them as needed.
 An etcd cluster alarm must be manually cleared.

-For example, a cluster's database "NOSPACE" alarm is set when database storage space is no longer available.
-A subsequent defrag may free up database storage space, but writes to the database will continue to fail while the "NOSPACE" alarm is set.
+For example, a cluster's database `NOSPACE` alarm is set when database storage space is no longer available.
+A subsequent defrag may free up database storage space, but writes to the database will continue to fail while the `NOSPACE` alarm is set.

 ## Prerequisites